Slow Cooker Pork Roast and Fresh Fried Apples (Recipes)

 This is a slow cooker recipe so you need to plan time for the cooking, but there's hardly any prep time - especially since you can cook the roast from frozen!

-We love the bone-in pork Boston Butt (shoulder) roast, pictured above, but a Picnic (arm) roast is just as delicious.
+We love both the bone-in Boston Butt (shoulder) roast and the boneless Picnic (arm) roast for this recipe.

 Fresh fried apples, a tender-crisp twist on the traditional applesauce, make a lovely addition to a pork roast.